Hand-Crafted-Rings, by

 guaranteed to be the precious metal I say they are.

-(I just do not sell thinly plated base metal or rather suspect, illegal, and very
+(I just do not sell thinly plated base metal or rather suspect, possibly illegal, and

 Do